Wednesday, December 31, 2025

 The Ambush in the Pew

 I grabbed a quick dinner and walked to Thanh Tam Church for the 7:00 PM English Mass.
-I sat in the pew, physically light from the spa, ready to offer a polite prayer of thanks for my life.
+I sat in the pew, feeling floaty and light from the spa, ready to offer a polite little prayer of thanks for another year of life.

 But God didn't want my politeness.
 He wanted my tears.